 - Overall Physical Inspection: This is a visual inspection.
 The inspector does not look behind walls or under carpets or take equipment apart.
-However, a professional inspector is trained to seek out certain conditions which may reveal aspects of the physical condition of the Property not recognized by the untrained person.
-Applicable State law may require the inspector to hold certain licenses and/or certifications, therefore, Buyer should verify such certifications with the inspector prior to hiring.
+However, a professional certified inspector is trained to seek out certain conditions which may reveal aspects of the physical condition of the property not recognized by an untrained person.
 If the overall physical inspection reveals potential defects with the Property, it may be advisable to retain professionals specializing in the particular area of concern.

 - Infestation and Wood Destroying Insect Inspection: This inspection may reveal evidence of active infestation, or evidence of past untreated infestation by wood destroying insects in the subject Property.
 Buyers should not rely on any other party to the transaction to inspect for the existence of wood destroying insects and are advised to hire a professional inspector that possesses the applicable State licenses and/or certifications.

 - Roof Inspection: This inspection will reveal the present condition of the roof, potential past or current leaks and the approximate remaining life of the roof.
 While the physical inspection may include an inspection of the roof by a professional home inspector, it is recommended that the Buyer have the roof inspected by a roofing professional.